MrBoboGet/MBDoc/README.md

 # Documentation

 Documentation can be found at [mrboboget.github.io](https://mrboboget.github.io/MBDoc/index.html), which is also written in MBDoc.
-The sources for the different projects are all written separately, and a build containing all of projects is created with [MBPacketManager](https://github.io/MrBoboGet/MBPacketManager), and after that so is the whole build compiled with MBDoc.
+The sources for the different projects are all written separately, and a build containing all of the projects is created with [MBPacketManager](https://github.io/MrBoboGet/MBPacketManager), and then compiled with mbdoc.

 # Compilation

-MBDoc is compiled with [MBPacketManager](https://github.com/MrBoboGet/MBPacketManager), and further instructions can be found at that github page.
-In essence however, all that is needed is to have a include path where the root of [MBPacketManager](https://github.com/MrBoboGet/MBPacketManager), [MBPacketManager](https://github.com/MrBoboGet/MBPacketManager)can be found.
-Add this directory as an include path, and link to their respective static library.
+MBDoc is compiled with [MBPacketManager](https://github.com/MrBoboGet/MBPacketManager), further instructions can be found at that github page.

 # License